mawinkler/uptonight/README.md

   moon_separation_use_illumination: true

   # object needs to be within the constraints for at least 50% of darkness
-  fraction_of_time_observable_threshold: 0.5
+  fraction_of_time_observable_threshold: 0.75

   # maximum number of targets to calculate
   max_number_within_threshold: 60

-  # true : meaning that azimuth is shown increasing counter-clockwise (ccw),
+  # true : meaning that azimuth is shown increasing counter-clockwise (ccw), or
-  #        or with north at top, east at left, etc.
+  #        with north at top, east at left, etc.
   # false: show azimuth increasing clockwise (cw).
   north_to_east_ccw: false
 ```